 The most common complaint that the patients come up with to a dentist is toothache and the frequently heard term by them is root canal treatment.
-It is a simple chairside procedure done to save the tooth that has been affected by caries severely, infecting the pulp of the tooth, and sometimes extending beyond the apex of the root of the tooth, infecting the surrounding peri-radicular tissues, and also in some other cases as discussed below.
+It is a simple chairside procedure done to save the tooth that has been affected by caries severely, infecting the pulp of the tooth, and sometimes extending beyond theapex of the root of the tooth, infecting the surrounding periradicular tissues.

 Once the carious process reaches the third layer (soft tissue-pulp) of the tooth, the only two options left to save the tooth in a mature adult tooth are either extraction or root canal treatment (RCT).
 The tooth needs to be assessed and evaluated to check for the prognosis and decide the treatment.

-Most of the time, the RCT term being a cliched one, brings in fear in the patient.
+Most of the time, the root canal treatment term being a cliched one, brings in fear in the patient.
 But, though the procedure seems to be vast, there is nothing dangerous or painful to be worried about.
 All the concerns of the patient are taken into consideration by the dentist and the patient is always welcome to talk about the doubts and fears to the doctor.

 There can be various causes leading to root canal treatment and they are as follows:

-The complications can be largely divided into the one dentist faces and the one the patient faces.
+The complications can be largely divided into two: the one the dentist faces and the one the patient faces.
 The dentist while treating the tooth can come across various hindrances which are as follows:

 The dentist is trained enough to overcome these complications and do the needful and bring comfort to the patient.
 Sometimes, there may be some complications following this procedure in the patient which are temporary and can be overcome easily.
 They are as follows:

-There may be a dull aching pain post RCT for 3 to 5 days (maximum 7 days) which is common during the healing period, but if the pain is severe and continues for a prolonged time or the pain subsides but recurs again after 5-7 days, it is advisable to consult your dentist again.
+There may be a dull aching pain post RCT for 3 to 5 days (maximum 7 days) which is common during the healing period, but if the pain is severe and continues for a prolonged time or the pain subsides but recurs again after 5 to 7 days, it is advisable to consult your dentist again.
 For the dull aching mild pain, the analgesics prescribed by your dentist can be taken in the prescribed doses.
-It is very important to continue and finish the antibiotic course prescribe by the dentist even if the pain, swelling, and infection subside.
+It is very important to continue and finish the antibiotic course prescribed by the dentist even if the pain, swelling, and infection subside.